gabrielcedran/containers-notes/README.md

 It can be seen like a recipe or manifesto to build an image.
 It always starts with a `FROM` entry that determines the base image in which you will build yours on top.

-Then you can add as many instructions as you want and you usually finish with a `CMD`, which is the default command that gets executed when the container is executed without a custom command.
+Then you can add as many instructions as you want and you usually finish with a `CMD` (which is a string array), which is the default command that gets executed when the container is executed without a custom command.

 Each command added to your Dockerfile are layers, which are built on top of the base image layers (which could be built on top of another images layers, etc).
 It provides a super powerful caching mechanism that when an image is being (re-)built, only the changed layers have to be reconstructed while the rest can be simply reused - it